devsonawane/Viralyst-AI/README.md

 Deployment: Docker on AWS EC2

-🚀 Deployment
+🚀 Getting Started
-The application is containerized with Docker for easy deployment.
+The application is containerized with Docker for easy and reliable deployment.

 Clone the repository.